Alrope123/humanIF/README.md

 - `--model_name`❗: the model name that corresponds to the name of the yaml configuration file under `generation_config_dir` (exclude `.yaml`).
 - `--generation_config_dir`: the directory that contains the model generation configuration files.
 - `--dataset`: the huggingface dataset name or the path to a local file to use for evaluation.
-Default to use the validation set of HREF.
+Default to use the development set of HREF.
 - `--split`: the split to use in `dataset`.
 Default to be `dev`.
 - `--nr_cateogry`: categories in the HREF to include.
 Default to use all 8 categories.
 - `--seed`: random seed.